aammd/Habitat_Filtering/MS/OrgSize.md

 this mixture to all bromeliads.
 To create homogenized communities of macroinvertebrates, we divided individuals  of all species equally among the six bromeliads in each block. **Bromeliad preparation**: We emptied bromeliads by washing them thoroughly, hanging them upside down to dry for at least 24 hours and then rinsing each plant with 70% ethanol.
-Any coarse detritus found in the bromeliads was similarly cleaned, frozen and thawed (to kill any macroinvertebrates eggs).
 We confirmed that this technique removed all invertebrates and most detritus by dissecting an empty bromeliad.
-Bromeliads were placed in a local habitat similar to their original location: _Neoregelia_ in shade, _Aechmea_ in full sun and _Vriesea_ in marginal habitat.
+Any coarse detritus found in the bromeliads was similarly cleaned, frozen and thawed (to kill any eggs or resting stages of macroinvertebrates).Bromeliads were placed in a local habitat similar to their original location: _Neoregelia_ in shade, _Aechmea_ in full sun and _Vriesea_ in marginal habitat.
 We then added the starting communities of macroinvertebrates, zooplankton and